 Your first step should be to review our Applying to Amherst information to learn about our standard application and admission processes.
 We realize, however, that this year is anything but "standard."
 With our lives being altered in multiple ways by evolving COVID-19 developments, it is a time of change and adaptation with new questions and concerns continually emerging.
 We hope this additional information will add some clarity in these unpredictable times and make this one part of life a little less stressful.

-Expanded TOEFL & IELTS Options Given the Covid-related limitations on TOEFL and IELTS testing, Amherst will also accept the TOEFL Special Home Edition, the TOEFL ITP for China, and the IELTS Indicator during the 2020-21 admission cycle for any international applicants who are required to submit English language proficiency testing results.
+Expanded TOEFL & IELTS Options Given the Covid-related limitations on TOEFL and IELTS testing, Amherst will also accept the TOEFL Special Home Edition, the TOEFL ITP for China, and the IELTS Indicator during the 2021-22 admission cycle for any international applicants who are required to submit English language proficiency testing results.
 These additional tests will be weighed equally with the regular, in-person TOEFL and IELTS tests.

 Expanded Application Fee Waivers We don't want application fees to be a financial barrier to applicants.
 Complete our short-and-simple Quick Pass form to see if you qualify for an Amherst fee waiver.
 (Of course, we also accept the general fee waivers issued by the Common, Coalition and QuestBridge Applications, but our Quick Pass has even broader criteria for fee waiver eligibility.)

-On that same page, you'll find our Admission Conversations video with our five summer admission interns sharing their Amherst experience.
-There's also a series of student-faculty panels (developed for our new Class of 2024) that provide interesting and informative insights into what it's like to teach and learn at Amherst.
+On that same page, you'll find our Admission Conversations video with featuring five summer admission interns sharing their Amherst experience.
+There's also a series of student-faculty panels that provide interesting and informative insights into what it's like to teach and learn at Amherst.
 And there's even more about student life at Amherst to be discovered by reading our student blogs and the bios of our tour guides and diversity outreach interns.